DrewNaylor/Retiled/README.md

 Early three-column view:<br>
 <img src="/docs/images/retiledstart-tiles-that-look-like-wp.png" width="360"><br>
 <br>
-All Apps List displaying the names that are in each of the .desktop files while being properly sorted:<br>
+All Apps List displaying the names that are in each of the .desktop files while being properly sorted (sorry about the notification area showing up in the screenshot; the screenshot tool hasn't quite been working correctly lately):<br>
 <img src="/docs/images/retiledstart-allappslist-with-names-and-sorted.png" width="360"><br>
 <br>
 Search app prototype:<br>